-At Orangeville Dental Centre, we're committed to providing our patients with quality dental care by using current dental technology.
-The technologies at our dental office help make your appointments more comfortable and convenient.
+At Orangeville Dental Centre, we're committed to providing our patients with dental care by using a range of dental technology, including digital and panoramic x-rays, soft tissue lasers and more.

-We are proud to offer CEREC (Chairside Economical Restoration of Esthetic Ceramics), a machine that prepares and places natural-looking ceramic fillings for patients in a single office visit.
+We are proud to offer CEREC (Chairside Economical Restoration of Esthetic Ceramics), a machine that allows us to prepare and places natural-looking ceramic fillings in a single office visit.

 CEREC uses CAD/CAM technology to design and mill precise restorations such as veneers, crowns, and other single-tooth restorations.
-The restorations are made from a single block of high quality, biocompatible, anti-abrasive, and plaque-resistant material.
-The ceramic matches the colour of a patient's natural teeth and will last anywhere from 10 to 15 years.
+The restorations are made from a single block of biocompatible, anti-abrasive, and plaque-resistant material.
+The restoration is made to closely match the colour of a patient's natural teeth and will last anywhere from 10 to 15 years.

 Your dentist will place a small electronic sensor in your mouth to capture the images, which can be pulled up instantly on a computer screen.

 Panoramic radiography is a two-dimensional dental x-ray that captures the entire mouth in a single image, including the teeth, upper and lower jaws, and surrounding structures and tissues.
 It produces a flat representation of the jaw's curved structure, making it easier to analyze each part of the mouth.

 Panoramic x-rays are often performed by dentists in everyday practice and may be used to help plan treatments for dentures, braces, extractions and implants.

 Soft Tissue Lasers

 At Orangeville Dental Centre, our dentist uses lasers to deliver light energy to cut soft tissues for gum contouring, gum crown lengthening, biopsies, hemostasis and apthous ulcer treatment.